Quantum Applications with Rydberg Atom Arrays

 Goals of the Project

 The first goal is to explore the possibility of harnessing a novel, robust dynamical quantum many-body phenomenon as a tool to generate useful entangled states in systems with limited control.
-Specifically, we will study the entanglement properties of quantum many-body scars, a natural phenomenon first discovered in Rydberg atoms arrays, regarding their utility for:
+Specifically, we will study the entanglement properties of quantum many-body scars, a natural phenomenon first discovered in Rydberg atom arrays, regarding their utility for:

 • Measurement-based quantum computation